Tax Carried Interest as Ordinary Income

 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

-This option would treat carried interest that general partners receive for performing investment management services as labor income, taxable at ordinary income tax rates and subject to the self-employment tax.
-Income those partners receive as a return on their own capital contribution would not be affected.
+This option would treat carried interest that general partners receive for performing investment management services as labor income, taxed at the rate of ordinary income and subject to the self-employment tax.
+Income those partners received as a return on their own capital contribution would not be affected.